 If you're feeling altruistic or you're really looking hard for an investment that is not correlated with the stock market, then peer to peer lending may be an option for you.

-In our very simple opinion, these are very complex investment vehicles.
-We would not use the automated system of investing because you're guaranteed to take losses.
-If we were going to invest in these loans, we'd highly recommend that you dive into each and every one of the loans you consider funding.
+In my very simple opinion, these are very complex investment vehicles.
+I would not use the automated system of investing because you're guaranteed to take losses.
+If you are going to invest in these loans, I highly recommend that you dive into each and every one of the loans you consider funding.
 The good news is that LendingClub provides historical data for you regression nerds out there.

 Some of the data seems obvious.
 Low quality borrowers with limited ability to repay loans have received funding, and they did not successfully repay the loan.
 That's not too surprising.
 The point is to do your homework.
 If you feel like these loans are a good option, commit to researching the loan, borrower and how similar borrowers performed in the past.